Violent crossroads: Students respond to transwomen of color under fire

 The statistics on transphobic violence support the idea that transfeminine people are far more likely to face violence than other social groups.
 Seventy-two percent of all hate violent homicides were committed against trans women, according to a study conducted by The Anti-Violence Project in 2013.

-Racism plays a large role in these situations in addition to the intersection of misogyny and transphobia making transwomen targets for this violence.
+Some experts say race also plays a large role in the yearly murder rate against transwomen in addition to the transmisogyny making them targets for this violence.
 A survey conducted by the National Center for Health Statistics from 2010 to 2014 concluded one in 19,000 people is killed every year in the general U.S. population.

 For black trans women from ages 15-34, the number killed per capita is one in 2,600 people.